ghiscoding/angular-validation/readme.md

 * `alpha` Ensure only alpha characters are present in the key value (a-z, A-Z)
 * `alpha_num` Ensure only alpha-numeric characters are present in the key value (a-z, A-Z, 0-9)
 * `alpha_dash` Ensure only alpha-numeric characters + dashes and underscores are present in the key value (a-z, A-Z, 0-9, _-)
-* `between:min,max` Ensures the length of a string is between a min,max string length.
+* `between_len:min,max` Ensures the length of a string is between a min,max string length.
 * `credit_card` Check for a valid credit card number (AMEX, VISA, Mastercard, Diner's Club, Discover, JCB)
 * `date_iso` Ensure date follows the ISO format (yyyy-mm-dd)
 * `date_us_long` Ensure date follows the US long format (mm-dd-yyyy) or (mm/dd/yyyy)